-Some practitioners may allow their patients to consume items that are not approved.
-Our official stance will always be that these items are not approved, so if they are approved for you, please do not recommend them to others who are also on the program.
-Just because you can eat it without negative effects does not mean that it won’t derail other people’s progress.
+Some SHAPE practitioners may allow their patients/clients to consume foods that are not SHAPE-approved.
+If any of the foods on the non-approved list are approved for you, please do not recommend them to others who are also on the program.

 Here is a list of SHAPE-Approved extras.
 If something is not listed here or in your Program Guidebook, it is NOT APPROVED.